jb5k/way_of_stock/Docker.md

 3) Edit /etc/hosts and/or /etc/resolv.conf to point to dns resovlers inside the VPN.

 4) To quit the screen app, type CTRL-A, then CTRL-\\

+## Run-time DNS

+Runtime dns can be specified by passing the `--dns DNS` parameter to the `docker run` command.
+If you are using Redfish the easiest way to ensure this happens is to set the environment variable `DOCKER_DNS`.

 # Useful commands